ReeceSmith14/Personal-Portfolio-Website/README.md

 ### Media

 - Image hosting of the wireframe screenshots was done through [ImgBB](https://imgbb.com/)
-- For icons I used the [Font Awesome](https://fontawesome.com/) library
+- For icons on the webpage I used the [Font Awesome](https://fontawesome.com/) library
+- [Online-Convert.com](hhttps://image.online-convert.com/convert-to-ico) to convert a .png to an .ico.

 ### Code